Idiom: under scrutiny / under close scrutiny

 — Many job applicants are surprised that their social media profiles come under scrutiny by their potential employers.

-— Famous people's entire lives come under scrutiny.
+— The lives of famous people come under endless scrutiny.
 It's one of the prices of fame.

 More idioms will be added in the future so check back frequently or sign-up for my free newsletter to learn about new updates to my website.